Infinite-Impact-Insights/kig.re/_posts/2014-12-31-how-to-use-arduino-nano-mini-pro-with-CH340G-on-mac-osx-yosemite.md

 * run the command ```csrutil enable --without kext```
 * Reboot.

-<div style="font-size: 8pt; margin: 20px; padding: 20px; border: 1px solid black; font-decorations: italic;">Acknowledgements: thanks to <a href="http://tzapu.com/2015/09/24/making-ch340-ch341-serial-adapters-work-under-el-capitan-os-x/" target="_blank">this post</a> for these instructions.</div>
+<div class="external-reference"">Acknowledgements: thanks to <a href="http://tzapu.com/2015/09/24/making-ch340-ch341-serial-adapters-work-under-el-capitan-os-x/" target="_blank">this post</a> for these instructions.</div>

 #### OS-X Yosemite Steps